HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/generating-code-in-a-macro.md

 [tags]: / "expression-macro"

-# Generating code in a macro
+# Add build time using macro

 This example shows: